Marketing & Customer Service

 All of these factors complete the sensory experience and should be considered when planning your menu.
 Appealing meals increase participation and revenue for your program.

-- Form an advisory group or advisory council where you can regularly question or survey students about their opinions
+Form an advisory group or advisory council so that you can regularly survey students about their opinions

-The Alliance’s Training Center is full of resources to simplify the process for you, all available for you to review or watch on your own time, at your own pace.
+The Healthier Generation Training Center is full of resources to review or watch on your own time, at your own pace.
 Here are a few to get you started.

 Watch on-demand training videos on a variety of school nutrition topics: